NickS-97/transfer-network/README.md

 # transfer-network
-Visualization of the global movement of soccer players using plotly and dash The purpose of this project was for to learn how to use dash and plotly, and get some experience with the networkx package, which I was introduced to in a Coursera course.
+Visualization of the global movement of soccer players using plotly and dash.
+The purpose of this project was to learn how to use dash and plotly, and get some experience with the networkx package, which I was introduced to in a Coursera course.
 This was actually going to be part 2 in a 2 part project using the Football-API.
 The first part was an attempt at creating a machine learning model to predict market values.
 Unfortunately, the model did not turn out how I intended.
 I made this project my main focus.
 While I was not able to add all the features I had planned, I am happy with the result, considering it was my first attempt using some of these packages.